across the world

 Irrespective of the business type, it is imperative to have an efficient accounts receivable strategy in place for healthy cash flow.
-No business can execute its operations until it has adequate working capital, and this is only possible when the accounts receivable process is streamlined.
+No business can execute its operations until it has adequate working capital.
+This is only possible when you streamline accounts receivable process.

 However, many business owners neglect its importance completely and put in minimal efforts to collect payments from various sources.
 One of the biggest mistakes committed by almost 80% of the owners is in the form of a manual approach towards the accounts receivable process, resulting in dissatisfied customers and delayed payments, along with the minimum use of the working capital.

 What Makes Optimizing Accounts Receivable (AR) Essential?

 The benefits associated with optimizing the accounts receivable process may take some time to come to the front, but a lot of other aspects gain immediately.
 This can be seen in the form of increased liquidity by preventing existing capital from getting wasted.
 Apart from this, the business is able to perform better, reduce debt and costs, aid growth, and do a lot more.

 When it comes to optimizing accounts receivable processes, it is imperative to start as early as you can and give due importance to it as you give to the sales.
 This includes communicating the payment terms with the customer during the initial stage itself.
 A proactive approach towards this can be taken by setting an electronic payment method for new customers coming in.